 Raisins or other dried fruit

-1. Collect your jars and other equipment.
-I like pint-sized jars for this as they allow a little more room for adding nuts, raisins, and milk later.
+Collect your jars and other equipment.
+I like pint-sized jars for this, as they allow a little more room for adding nuts, raisins, and milk later.
 But you can also use half-pint jars.

-2. Bring the oats, water and salt to a boil.
+Cook the oats for 3 minutes: Bring the oats, water, and salt to a boil.
 Simmer for about 3 minutes then turn off the heat.

-4. The next morning, put all but one of the jars in the refrigerator.
-Take the cap off one jar and stir up the oatmeal inside.
+Reheat the oatmeal in the microwave: Take the cap off one jar and stir up the oatmeal inside.
 Microwave for 2 to 3 minutes, or until quite hot.
-Add any milk, raisins, or other mix-ins.
-Enjoy!
+Add milk, raisins, or other mix-ins.